 Author: Sara Shepard

-NOTE: This review contains spoilers of the previous Pretty Little Liars books as well as Unbelievable.
-If you have not read this series, I suggest skipping this review and reading my review of Pretty Little Liars instead.
-If you have read the series or you don't mind spoilers then you may proceed! :)
+NOTE: This review may contain spoilers of the previous Pretty Little Liars books as well as from Wicked.
+If you have never read this series I suggest checking out my review of Pretty Little Liars instead.
+If you have read this series, or you just don't much spoilers, you may proceed! :)

 I rate this book: